 When the VC10 first emerged model maker Airfix was quick to issue a kit in BOAC colors, but obviously finding an example of that these days will not be easy.
 I've heard that they sometimes do show up on Ebay, but obviously only for outrageous sums of money.
 In later years Airfix reissued the kit as a VC10 K2 Tanker, and also as a civil British Airways version.
 Both kits for some reason lack the large inboard wing fences that are so prominent on the real aircraft, an omission still present in the 2003 re-release!

-Both of the original civil and tanker versions are a hard to find item these days, but fortunately for the modellers amongst us the summer of 2003 saw the re-issue of this kit with new artwork and decals.
+The initial release as a tanker version was based on ZA141's camouflage scheme.
+Both the original civil and tanker versions are a hard to find item these days, but fortunately for the modellers amongst us the summer of 2003 saw the re-issue of this kit with new artwork and decals.
 It is now available at a reasonable price, for more details visit the Airfix website and look for model number 04026.

 This kit has long been out of production but in its time it was an interesting one as it included working flashing lights!
-It is a 1/144 scale kit with injection moulded parts and BOAC decals for Super VC10 G-ASGD, G-ASGF and the (then) fictional G-BOAC (this registration was later used by a Concorde).
-Sometimes it turns up on Ebay for silly prices, apart from that obtaining one will be very hard.
-The photos below of a finished example were kindly supplied by Mr. M. Yachad.
+It is a 1:144 scale kit with injection moulded parts and BOAC decals for Super VC10 G-ASGD, G-ASGF and the (then) fictional G-BOAC (this registration was later used by a Concorde).
+Sometimes it turns up on Ebay for silly prices, apart from that obtaining one will be very difficult.
+The photos below, showing a finished example, were kindly supplied by Mr. M. Yachad.

 This same kit was later reissued by Novo but without the flashing lights.